 Common practices in these specialized treatments might include rapid trauma resolution therapy, medication therapy, and family-based therapies to help repair and strengthen personal relationships.
 The service dogs can provide comfort and serve as a calming influence while the individual with PTSD undergoes these treatments and therapies.

 Addiction as a result of PTSD is all too common, so when it comes to medication it is advised that you stick to herbal remedies like cbd which you can get a cbdistillery coupon for, or anything that a medical professional confirms is non-addictive.
 Self-medication to numb the effects of a trauma is a natural response for anyone.
 However, these harmful forms of self-medication will aggravate the illness in the long run while damaging other aspects of your life – places like Enterhealth see people every day who turn to substance abuse as a way of escaping their personal pain but such people are, of course, in need of rehabilitation and other forms of support.
 Getting treatment for PTSD is the first step to recovering from addiction.
 Without first treating the cause, you can never expect to recover fully from substance abuse.
 A combined treatment for both addiction and PTSD is ideal.
-However, a soothing form of therapy that teaches coping also can be beneficial.
+A soothing form of therapy that teaches coping also can be beneficial.
 Luckily, there are services similar to The Holistic Sanctuary (https://www.theholisticsanctuary.com/rehab-centers/drug/luxury/) that can aid you with your recovery, giving you the support you need through a variety of holistic treatments.
 There are also treatments that can aid you outside of rehab centers.
 Service dogs are a great way to continue treatment from home, as they can provide round-the-clock help and support in a way therapies cannot.
 You may want to consider combining several forms of therapy, depending on your circumstances.
 The most important thing at this point is recognizing the danger of addiction and taking steps to treat it.